Museum News

 BHSM Publications

-Introducing Belfast, the newest book in Arcadia’ Publishing’s Images of America series available for purchase summer 2020.
+Introducing Belfast, our book in Arcadia’ Publishing’s Images of America series available for purchase summer 2020.

 Co-authors Megan Pinette and Jane McLean have assembled informative and entertaining text with photographs from the Belfast Museum, Belfast Free Library and Penobscot Marine Museum collections.
 Earle G. Shettleworth, Jr, Maine State Historian, wrote the foreword.